LandscapeCombinator/LandscapeCombinator/README.md

 When creating a landscape for a real-world location, the plugin will adjust its position and scale correctly in a planar world.
 You can thus create several real-world landscapes of various quality and have them placed and scaled correctly with respect to one another.
-In that case, the fact that you have multiple landscapes will be visible at the borders, unless you adjust the borders manually or hide them with static meshes (such as forests).
+In the places where the landscapes overlap, you can use a button to automatically flatten/erase data from the low quality landscape (with the `Dig` button explained below).

 ## Installation